patacongo/Pascal/doc/PascalNotes.md

 - `function RewindDir(VAR dir : TDir) : boolean` - Reset the read position of the beginning of the directory.  *True* is returned if the directory read was successfully reset.
 - `function CloseDir(VAR dir : TDir) : boolean` - Close the directory and release any resources.  *True* is returned if the directory was successfully closed.

-Where the definition of `TDir` is implementation specific and should have be accessed by application code.
+Where the definition of `TDir` is implementation specific and should *not* have be accessed by application code.
 And `TSearchRec` is a `record` type with several fields, some are internal to the implemenation but the following are available to your program:

 - `name` - Name of the file found.
 - `size` - The size of the file in bytes.